vordgi/nimpl-getters/README.md

 Please consider giving a star if you like it, it will help promote the implementation in the eyes of the next.js team.

 Create tasks for identified issues, desired getters, or various improvements.

+## See also

+[next-impl-config](https://github.com/vordgi/next-impl-config) — next.js essentially works in 4 environments — build, server, client and edge, with configuration described only for two of them — build and server.
+This package gives the opportunity to add settings for each possible environment.

+[next-classnames-minifier](https://github.com/vordgi/next-classnames-minifier) — due to the peculiarities of caching next.js it is difficult to configure class compression to symbols (.a, .b, …, .a1) and to solve this task this package was made, which was dedicated to the recent article.

+[next-translation](https://github.com/vordgi/next-translation) — package designed primarily with server components in mind and maximum optimization (due to the transfer of logic to the assembly stage and/or server side).